Re-Entry to U.S. After Deportation

-Question: I was deported years ago and could not stay away from my wife any longer.
+Question: I was exile years ago and could not stay away from my wife any longer.

 I reentered the U.S. illegally and am now reunited with my wife.